Corn Production Act 1917

 The Corn Production Act 1917 (7 & 8 Geo.
-V, c.
-46) was an Act passed by the Parliament of the United Kingdom under David Lloyd George's coalition government during the Great War.
-The Act guaranteed British farmers a good price for their cereal crops so that Britain would not have to import them, as German U-boats were sinking ships importing food into Britain.
-When it was repealed by Stanley Baldwin's Conservative government, the effects in rural areas were similar to a sudden slump.
+5. c.
+46) was an act passed by the Parliament of the United Kingdom under David Lloyd George's coalition government during the Great War.
+The act guaranteed British farmers a good price for their cereal crops so that Britain would not have to import them, as German U-boats were sinking ships importing food into Britain.
+When it was repealed by Stanley Baldwin's Conservative government in 1921, the effects in rural areas were similar to a sudden slump.